DrLex0/quake-frogbots/waypoint/README.md

 There are a few **rules** though:

 1. Paths must have been calculated, which currently only happens upon loading the map.
 In other words:
-   - this will only work on previously compiled waypoints;
+   - this will only work on previously compiled or loaded embedded waypoints;
    - adding or deleting markers or paths, and then activating this, is **a guarantee for crashing the game,** and you will **lose your work** unless you saved it — _you have been warned._
      In other words, after editing waypoints: dump them, quit Quake, rebuild the waypoint tool with your changes included, and only then launch it again and you can safely become a Frogbot.
+     Or, in an embedded waypoint workflow: dump waypoints, re-inject them in the `.ent` file or rebuild the BSP after re-injecting in the `.map`, then reload the map.
      (I might at some point provide a way to trigger recomputing of paths, but this is not trivial.)
-2. Small changes like adding or removing modes to existing paths, or nudging the position of markers, are safe and can be tested on-the-fly.
+2. Small changes like adding or removing simple modes to existing paths, or nudging the position of markers, are safe and can be tested on-the-fly.
 Changing marker types may not always have an effect.
    It is _always_ best to dump your changes, rebuild, and reload, before testing them with this feature.
 3. You should not be in manual mode, the bot will act like a drunken madman otherwise.
 You should not be in `NOCLIP` mode either.
 4. There are differences between the bot running in Quake and in QuakeWorld engines.
 They are not huge, but especially jumps can be different.
 What works well in the waypoint tool might not work well in QW, and vice versa.
 You should still test your waypoints thoroughly in a QW engine.